LaunchCode-Education-Archived/csharp-web-development/src/assignments/tech-jobs-persistent.rst

 Each of the three sections of this assignment will also ask you to demonstrate your SQL skills under an item labelled **SQL TASK**.

+As you work through each part, refer to our `demo app <https://techjobs-persistent.launchcodetechnicaltraining.org/>`_ to clarify questions about intended application behavior.

 Getting Started
 ----------------